 Steven has extensive experience in first-party and third-party personal and commercial policy coverage disputes.
 He also represents and advises several Fortune 500 insurance carriers in complex litigation related to coverage disputes, bad faith, unfair insurance practice claims, arson and fraud investigations and prosecuting declaratory judgment actions at both the trial and appellate levels.
 In addition, Steven has extensive experience with handling complex litigation matters, subrogation and recovery actions, and maritime and admiralty claims in federal court.

-Steven is routinely called upon to advise clients in the early stages of claim investigation to reduce and/or eliminate extra contractual exposure.
+Steven is routinely called upon to advise clients in the early stages of claim investigations to reduce and/or eliminate extra contractual exposure.

 He provides coverage opinions on all personal lines of insurance, excess policies, maritime policies and commercial policies including builder's risk, surety, professional liability, employers liability policies as well as excess/surplus policies.
 Steven has handled appeals involving coverage before the Connecticut Appellate Court and Connecticut Supreme Court.
 Steven has also litigated cases in Rhode Island and Massachusetts.
 He has also conducted claim investigations in Florida, North Carolina, Rhode Island, New York, and Massachusetts.
 He also represents and counsels carriers in regulatory matters before the Connecticut Insurance Department.
 Steven has tried numerous jury and bench trials to verdict.

-Steven has extensive experience in the investigation of suspicious/fraudulent commercial and personal lines claim including arson.
+Steven has extensive experience in the examination of suspicious/fraudulent commercial and personal lines claims including arson.
 He has also acted as a liaison between his carriers and local law enforcement investigation involving insurance fraud.

 Steven also represents towns and municipalities against general and professional liability claims.
 Steven also defends law enforcement officers against civil rights claims.
 Steven counsels municipalities, Boards of Educations and town councils regarding issues involving risk management.